Encoding Tactile Stimuli for Braille Recognition with Organoids: Results

 \subsubsection{Temporal Dynamics of Organoid Responses}

 This experiment measures how long each stimulus influences network firing.
-In this experiment, we apply simultaneous stimulation across all electrodes with varying parameters and partition the recording into 50 ms windows, as shown in Figure~\ref{fig:param_time}.
-The red dashed line indicates the 50 ms post‐stimulation window midpoint, approximating stimulus time.
+In this experiment, we apply simultaneous stimulation across all electrodes with varying parameters and partition the recording into 20 ms windows, as shown in Figure~\ref{fig:param_time}.
+The dashed line marks stimulation onset.

-When a single pulse is delivered, most responses return to the pre-stimulation activity level within 50 ms. Figure~\ref{subfig:param_time_NP} shows that increasing pulse count introduces a second peak in spike count, which for 10 pulses can exceed the first peak and extend the response to approximately 100 ms. Figure~\ref{subfig:param_time_PA} again shows that phase amplitudes below 4 $\mu$A fail to evoke responses, whereas larger amplitudes do not uniformly increase spike count, different amplitudes produce separable outputs with minimal overlap.
+When a single pulse is delivered, most responses return to the pre-stimulation activity level within 60 ms. Figure~\ref{subfig:param_time_NP} shows that increasing the pulse count effectively prolongs the duration of the evoked activity, extending the response to approximately 100 ms at higher pulse counts.
+Figure~\ref{subfig:param_time_PA} again shows that phase amplitudes below 4 $\mu$A fail to evoke responses, whereas larger amplitudes do not uniformly increase spike count, they result in distinguishable intensities of activation within the post-stimulation window.
 Even a 50 \textmu s pulse triggers a clear spike burst (Figure~\ref{subfig:param_time_PD}), in line with earlier reports \cite{wagenaar2004effective}.
 These findings motivate a 500 ms analysis window for each trial in the Braille experiment.
 The window captures all evoked spikes yet remains short enough that the sparse spontaneous activity in our organoids rarely appears.
 The Neuroplatform’s adaptive threshold references each electrode’s baseline level, making sure a majority of spikes detected in this window arise from the stimulus.